 Why Kill these Tropes with Fire?

 If harmful portrayals of mental health can influence how players perceive mental illness, doesn’t that imply that exposure to extreme violence in games influences how players perceive violent acts?
+Not necessarily.

 It is well-established and widely accepted that violence is not socially acceptable.
 We teach children from a very young age to use their words rather than their fists.
 Engaging in aggressive acts in school is frequently met by ostracization from peers and punishment from adults.
 Workplaces have defined rules and guidelines about behaving aggressively in the office and often back them up with severe consequences.
 In short, the concept of thou shall not kill, steal, or harm others is deeply ingrained in our personal values and social reality – the social norms are very clear.
 We know hurting people is wrong no matter what a video game depicts.